formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 To open the Command Palette, press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac).
 In the Command Palette search bar, type "execute," and then look for the option "Julia: Execute Code in REPL and Move" Take note what the displayed shortcut for executing code in the REPL is - you can use this shortcut in the the future to execute a line of code from your script.
-Leave the command palette by clicking on the background, click on the line of code you just worte, and hit the shortcut to execute it.
+Leave the command palette by clicking on the background, click on the line of code you just wrote, and hit the shortcut to execute it.
 The code you've written should be executed, displaying "Hello, Julia!" in the REPL window that opens up at the bottom of VSCode.

 Great!
 You've just executed your first line of Julia in VSCode!